 St Patrick’s College have over 40 girls of Aboriginal or Torres Strait Islander descent.

-In support of these girls, the College has an Aboriginal Education Teacher (Ms Alison Bleyerveen), an Aboriginal Education Support Teacher (Mr Christopher Duncan) and the Aboriginal Advisory Committee.
+In support of these girls, the College has a dedicated Aboriginal Education Support (Ms Michelle Lemeki) and the Aboriginal Advisory Committee.
 The Committee members are:

 The Committee meets twice per term.
 It provides support and guidance to the College and our Aboriginal girls.